xevioso/xevioso.github.io/band/guitar/BodyClock.md

 Your baby's in a hurry and you're in shock,

-Do not hide, do not run,
+You cannot hide, you cannot run,

 Body Clock waits for no one.